One of the biggest questions people have when first thinking about buying or renting a recreational vehicle is how to dump RV waste.

 Make sure to add plenty of water, at least a gallon, when adding water treatment products to your tanks.
 This will make the process easier once you have plenty of treated water in both the black and gray water tanks.

-The black water tank contains whatever goes into the toilet, and we all know that the contents aren’t always pretty.
-All other water from your RV gets channeled into the gray water tank, including water from sinks and showers which is commonly soapy.
+The black water tank contains whatever goes into the toilet, and we all know that the contents aren’t pretty.
+All other water from your RV gets channeled into the gray water tank, including water from sinks and showers, which is commonly soapy.

-For that exact same reason you need to dump the gray water tank last, that way you’ll have extra water to help flush any solids stuck in the hose, as well as, just simply flushing out the sewer hose.
+For that exact reason, you need to dump the gray water tank last, that way you’ll have extra water to help flush any solids stuck in the hose, as well as just simply flushing out the sewer hose.

 At all campgrounds, you’ll see there’s a place for you to hook up a hose that will continue to clean out the black water tank with jets of water.
 You should run this until the water is clear and if it takes longer than five minutes, you waited too long to do this.